paramatma007/OtoolAnalyze/README.md

 ### Dependencies

-* otool
+* otool (Part of XCode's command line tools)
 * python3
 * MacOS
 * iOS Application's IPA file

 ### Preparation and Execution

-* The script can be downloaded directly and should work as long as above dependencies have been taken care of.
+* The script can be downloaded directly from the repo.
 Rename the iPA file from '.ipa' extension to '.zip' and extract the app folder.
 * File path of the iOS app's Mach-O binary is required as input.
 This file is located within the iOS application binary (.app directory) and would have the same name as the app itself.
 * Script can be run as follows.
 ```